Heap Leaching: A Growing Technology in Beneficiation

 • Simple setup and operation

-In applying the seven questions of sustainability to the heap leaching practice, Mark Smith of Ausenco found that heap leaching has some less obvious benefits to offer as well.
-Among them:
+In applying the seven questions of sustainability to the heap leaching practice, Professional Engineer Mark Smith found that heap leaching has some less obvious benefits to offer as well.
+Among them:[2]

 • The technology used in the heap leaching process can be contracted locally, requiring less reliance on imported technology.
-This improves opportunity for community engagement.
+This increases opportunities for community engagement.

 • Compared to conventional milling, heap leaching facilities generally have far fewer serious acid rock drainage (ARD) problems.